Dynamic Catalog

 GetOfferDetails

-Returns detailed offer information including drop rates for loot boxes (required for legal compliance in many jurisdictions).
+GET /api/v1/catalog/offer — returns detailed offer information including drop rates for loot boxes, required for legal compliance in many jurisdictions.

 Purchase API